epinna/weevely3/README.md

 * Spawn reverse and direct TCP shells
 * Bruteforce SQL accounts through target system users

-**Modules**
+**The agent**

-The code is dynamically injected and so extended over the network at run-time.
-This keep a very small footprint backdoor, even providing an completely extensible environment.
-The backdoor agent code is polymorphic and hardly detectable from AV and HIDS, and the communication are covered and obfuscated within the HTTP protocol using steganographic techniques.
+The code run on the remote target is dynamically injected and so extended over the network at run-time.
+This allows to have a backdoor with a very low footprint and stil provide a completely extensible environment.
+The backdoor agent code is polymorphic and hardly detectable from AV and HIDS.
+The communication is covered and obfuscated within the HTTP protocol using steganographic techniques.

 **Modules development**

 Weevely also provides python API which can be used to develop your own module to implement internal audit, account enumerator, sensitive data scraper, network scanner, make the modules work as a HTTP or SQL client and do a whole lot of other cool stuff.

-> This is still a version under heavy development and still some features are missing.